jparkhill/TensorMol/README.md

 ## Usage:
  - ```import TensorMol as tm```
  - We are working on /doc/Tutorials, but it's sparse now.
- - There is also a lot of examples in /samples/test-ZZZ.py and IPython notebooks in /notebooks.
+We've done a lot of re-writing, and so if you are looking for good examples, look for /samples files with recent commits.
+ - A collection of tests are located in samples/test_tensormol01.py but this requires first downloading the trained networks from the Arxiv paper.
+ - `python samples/test_tensormol01.py`
  - IPI interface: start server: ~/i-pi/i-pi samples/i-pi_interface/H2O_cluster.xml > log &; run client: python test_ipi.py